 - Judge: North American Sea Glass Festival's Shard of the Year Contests, 2006-2014

-- Co-founder; "Smarties" Art business school and teacher of art business related courses.
+- Co-presenter; "Smarties" Art business school and teacher of art business related courses.

 - Winner; 2010, Startup Nation's Entrepreneur Award, Mom's in Business.

 - President; North American Sea Glass Association '05-'10